 The speeds broadband packages offer differ greatly between different postcodes, and even different homes on the same street.

 The download speeds providers list represents what at least 10% of the people with that package get.
 So, up to 90% might not get those speeds.
-See, broadband speed is influenced by so many things - the distance between your home and your street cabinet, the distance between that and your local telephone exchange, the number of people sharing the connection in your area, and even the quality of the wires in your home can have a big impact.
+Broadband speed is influenced by so many things - the distance between your home and your street cabinet, the distance between that and your local telephone exchange, the number of people sharing the connection in your area, and even the quality of the wires in your home can have a big impact.
 As a result, speeds vary from place to place.

-If you want broadband that guarantees fast speeds, fibre optic broadband is the way to go, which is considerably more reliable standard broadband and will give you speeds much closer to those advertised.
+If you want broadband that guarantees fast speeds, fibre optic broadband is the way to go, which is considerably more reliable standard ADSL broadband and will give you speeds much closer to those advertised.

 Fortunately, you don’t have to buy broadband completely blind.
 When you’re signing up with a new provider, it should tell you what sort of download and upload speeds you can realistically expect to get from your package.
 If it doesn't, ask.